iomete/iom-docs/docs/user-guide/sql-editor.md

   author: Vugar Dadalov
 ---

-import { Database, ListDashes, ClockCounterClockwise, ListChecks, DotsThreeVertical, DownloadSimple } from "@phosphor-icons/react";
+import { Database, ListDashes, ClockCounterClockwise, ListChecks, DotsThreeVertical, DownloadSimple, LinkSimple, ChartBar, ChatTeardropDots } from "@phosphor-icons/react";
 import GridBox from "@site/src/components/GridBox";
 import Img from "@site/src/components/Img";
 import TOCInline from '@theme/TOCInline';

 <GridBox>

 <div>
   <p>The SQL Editor is where you run queries on your dataset and get results.
 The main components of the SQL Editor are highlighted below:</p>